 Good internal communication helps build an agile organization

-Using this type of data, especially about something as important as change communication, will enable you to present a strong case to the decision-makers that better communication will improve the bottom-line.
-It is also likely to make a strong case for more funding to be provided for your internal communication initiatives.
+Using this data type, especially about something as important as change communication, will enable you to present a strong case to the decision-makers that better communication will improve the bottom line.
+It is also likely to make a strong case for more funding for your internal communication initiatives.

-Get top management support for developing a manager communication strategy for a change management project, and ensure that the initiative is actively championed by your CEO and senior management.
-This will help pave the way for senior management to generally accept the need for greater communication from the top.
+Get top management support for developing a manager communication strategy for a change management project, and ensure that your CEO and senior management actively champion the initiative.
+This will help pave the way for senior management to accept the need for greater communication from the top.

 Internal communication surveys are valuable

 Internal communication surveys and focus groups of employees can be conducted, which include questions about employee satisfaction with communication from middle and upper management and staff opportunities to communicate upwards.
 This will give direct, hard evidence that senior managers need to communicate better, especially when the future of the organization is at stake.
 I have found focus groups especially valuable – and they have minimal cost.
 Individual participants realize their identity is secure and are usually prepared to speak their minds quite openly, which can be quoted in your reports to senior management.

 Perhaps you can attend executive meetings, but if you are not sufficiently senior to attend these meetings, form strong relationships with individual managers who are senior management team members.

 You may report directly to a senior manager who can take up your issues, or you can meet with other senior managers on an agreed basis to update them on communication issues.
 There are invariably senior managers who can help communicators get the CEO’s support or active involvement.

 Influence your HR manager to be a strong ally by working closely on mutual internal issues.
 Use the opportunity to educate them on the value of good communication, especially in change programs (using data from industry case studies, etc.).
 Point out how good communication is central to good corporate culture and engagement – and is an important means of achieving its mission and goals.